 To create one, you can use stand-alone software to install on your computer, or you can rely on specialized hosting services in this area.

-CREATION VIRTUAL VISITS WITH DEDICATED SOFTWARE
+CREATE VIRTUAL VISITS WITH DEDICATED SOFTWARE

 There is a lot of software, however I would retain mainly three: